ministryofjustice/operations-engineering-join-github/README.md

 # Operations Engineering Landing Page PoC

+> ⚠️ **Please do not deploy this application** - read the [Web Application Security Assessment](./docs/web-application-security-assessment.md) for more information.

 This is a PoC repository to test out adding users to the operations-engineering tools.

 1. [Prerequisites](#prerequisites)